Tools & Techart Topics

-while talking about the possibilities for footroll setups I remembered a post created by Chris Lesage, and started creating the basics for this setup. it has some similarities and can probably even be joined together in some ways.
+while talking about the possibilities for footroll setups I remembered a post created by Chris Lesagenew addition, and started creating my interpretation of this setup. it has some similarities and can probably even be joined together in some ways.

 The setup exists out of a driver system and a driven system.
 The driver system is the footRollCtrl, this is what i usually use for driving the side to side and the full roll attached to it is a locator which will be the guide and in the parent of the footRollCtrl there is a perfect circle that we use to get information from.